The chilling cry for help pierced the air like a rusted saw scraping against eardrums.

 "And,"

-"If there really were a lot of zombies, are you sure you could still emit such a 'beautiful' distress call?"
+"If there really were hordes of zombies, are you sure you could still emit such a 'beautiful' distress signal?"

 I emphasized the word "beautiful."